Dissecting Ponzi schemes on Ethereum: identification, analysis, and impact

-So far, our collection includes Ponzi schemes whose addresses have been advertised in some way, either by publishing them on a web site, or by associating them to the contract source code.
-However, other kinds of schemes may exist: those run by dedicated clients (which hide their addresses), those which have just been created for testing purposes, and those where the source code is either unavailable, or it has been published on external sites (and, therefore, is not certified).
+To construct a dataset of Ponzi schemes, we start by retrieving the Solidity code of contracts published on the Ethereum blockchain.
+Since the blockchain only stores the EVM bytecode, to this purpose we rely on the blockchain explorer \emph{Etherscan}, which allows developers to upload the Solidity code of their contracts, and verifies that their compilation matches the EVM code on the blockchain \footnote{When we first created our collection in 2017, it was still possible to list all contracts with verified source code through the URL \url{https://etherscan.io/contractsVerified}.
+Currently, only the last 500 contracts with verified source are listed.
+To overcome this limitation, one can use a blockchain parser, like \eg BlockAPI~\cite{Bartoletti17serial}, to scan all the transactions on the blockchain, and fetch their Solidity code from \emph{Etherscan}.
+For a contract address \code{xyz}, the URL \url{https://etherscan.io/address/xyz\#code} contains the contract Solidity code, if verified by \emph{Etherscan}.}.

+By manually inspecting the Solidity code of these contracts, we detect \pubPonzi contracts which satisfy \emph{all} the requirements in~\Cref{fig:ponzi-classification}, and therefore can be classified as Ponzi schemes.
+Since all the contracts in this sample are relatively small ($<120$ LOC, including comments), manual inspection was accurate enough to check the requirements.
+As a further check, for all these contracts we study the pattern they use to redistribute money, which is the basis for our taxonomy in~\Cref{sec:source}.
+To stay on the safe side (\ie, to avoid false positives), we have not included in this collection those contracts which are too complex to establish with certainty whether they satisfy the requirements or not.